KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/development_and_runtime_envs/using_conda_env.md

 - Step 1: Locate your lab directory

-The labs are located at the following path: `/n/holylabs/LABS`.
+The labs are located at the following path: `/n/holylabs/LABS` (or other filesystems such as `holylfs04`, `holylfs05`, `holylfs06`).
 Inside the LABS directory, you will find directories for individual labs.
 Within each lab directory, there is a `Users` folder.
 Inside this folder, there should be a folder with your username.
 If such a folder does not exist, request the FASRC help desk to create one for you.
 This folder will serve as your personal directory under your affiliated lab.

 - Step 2: Create the following directories in your lab directory: